 Is there anywhere in the world that sounds more beguiling than Zanzibar?
-You can virtually feel the sea breeze, hear the rustle of palm leaves, and smell the spices by just saying Zanzibar.
-I had always been intrigued by this Indian Ocean spice island, just by the name alone, but once I set foot on the island and watched the iconic dhows, with their triangular sails, on the ocean, sampled the cuisine, and experienced this interesting mix between African and Arabian cultures, I truly fell in love with it.
+You can virtually feel the sea breeze, hear the rustle of palm leaves, and smell the spices just by saying Zanzibar.
+I had always been intrigued by this Indian Ocean spice island just by the name alone, but once I set foot there and watched the iconic triangular-sailed dhows on the ocean; sampled the cuisine; and experienced this interesting mix between African and Arabian cultures, I truly fell in love with it.

-Zanzibar is an archipelago of four islands off the coast of East Africa.
-Its main island, Unguja, is often referred to as Zanzibar.
-Because of its strategic location along the spice and slave trade routes in the Indian Ocean, Zanzibar has been a stronghold for many countries throughout its history.
-Oman even declared Zanzibar its capital for 30 years in 1832.
-Zanzibar then became a British protectorate until it joined Tanganyika in the 1960s to form Tanzania.
+Zanzibar is an archipelago of four islands off the coast of East Africa; its main island, Unguja, is often referred to as Zanzibar.
+Because of its strategic location along spice and slave trade routes in the Indian Ocean, Zanzibar was a stronghold for many countries throughout its history.
+The country of Oman even declared Zanzibar its capital for 30 years in the 17th century.
+In the 1960s, the archipelago joined Tanganyika to form the country of Tanzania.
+(Tanzania lies just south of Kenya, with the iconic Mount Kilimanjaro practically straddling the border.)

-Today, its mainstays are spices and tourism.
-That said, finding people who have visited the island is still quite rare, making this a dream location still very much off the beaten track.
+Today, Zanzibar’s mainstays are spices and tourism, and English is widely spoken.
+Despite the tourism in the Zanzibar archipelago, finding people who have visited the islands is still quite rare, making this a dream location still very much off the beaten track.

-None of the US airlines fly directly to Zanzibar, but you can connect through hubs such as Dar es Salaam in mainland Tanzania; Middle Eastern airports such as those in Doha, Qatar, and Dubai, UAE; or through Johannesburg, South Africa.
-If you fly into Dar es Salam, you have the option to take a short flight to the island or go by ferry.
+None of the U.S. airlines fly directly to Zanzibar, but you can connect through Julius Nyerere International Airport in Dar es Salaam (the largest city in Tanzania).
+If you fly into Dar es Salaam, you have the option to take a short flight to the island or take the ferry connecting the mainland with Stone Town, the old portion of lovely Zanzibar City.

 Pro Tip: Finding Tanzanian shillings in the U.S. is virtually impossible, so hold out until you land in Tanzania and get the local currency from the ATMs in the airport.
 Make sure you always have plenty of change on you, as things are cheap and market stalls and cafes do not usually take cards.

-If the name alone doesn’t convince you, then visualize a perfect Indian Ocean island with palm-fringed white sand beaches, an interior that still has plenty of indigenous forest (which plays home to a cute species of monkey only found on Zanzibar), and a capital, Zanzibar City, that is full of amazing architecture that is a mix of Omani palaces, Arabian arches, and Indian wooden balconies and studded doors.
-The town’s narrow streets are bustling with life, offering visitors a heady mix made up of local women offering you henna tattoos, Maasai warriors playing pool in a corner cafe, colorful markets, delicious food, fabulous shopping, and plenty of varied history.
+If the name alone doesn’t convince you, then visualize a perfect Indian Ocean island off the coast of Tanzania.
+You’ll see palm-fringed white-sand beaches protected by a healthy coral reef.
+You’ll see blue water, an interior that still has plenty of indigenous forestland, and a capital, Zanzibar City, that is full of amazing architecture — a mix of Omani palaces, Arabian arches, and Indian wooden balconies and studded doors.
+The town’s narrow streets are bustling with life, offering visitors a heady mix made up of local women offering you henna tattoos, Maasai warriors playing pool in a corner cafe, multiple colorful markets, delicious food, fabulous shopping, and plenty of varied history.
 And then there are the beach resorts.

-Zanzibar is predominantly Muslim, so do check what dates Ramadan and the two Eid celebrations fall onto, as you will find many shops and cafes closed, although the beach resorts will offer business as usual.
+Zanzibar is predominantly Muslim, so do check what dates Ramadan and the two Eid celebrations fall on, as you will find many shops and cafes closed (although the beach resorts will offer business as usual).

-Please note that there is malaria on Zanzibar, so you will need to get a suitable combination of malaria prophylaxis.
-Check with your nearest tropical diseases institute which brands are recommended for the time you are planning to go.
+Please note that there is malaria in Zanzibar, so you will need to get a suitable combination of malaria prophylaxis.
+Check with your nearest tropical diseases institute to learn which prophylaxis brands are recommended for the time you are planning to go.

 The House Of Wonders